Changissnz/nu_merchant_principal/README.md

 potential threats, or closed.
 This is an example that could be used as an argument for pride's undefinable strengths by its autonomous practice.
+The autonomy of pride lies in its maintenance of the entity's perception, and thus their judgment, in their progress towards completing the $n$ steps.
+Judgment of the entity was off the mark, their perception of their surroundings for the objective laid out in those $n$ steps did not aid in correcting their judgment for the better decision of withdrawing or correcting their procedure.
+And the pride controlled the entity's destiny in the span of the entity's activity in the pride's domain.
 What is a truth on an enduring pride, after the dealing with a threat through a combination of open and closed methodologies, is that the pride survives.
 But is that really representative of pride, by the first definition, or is the survival of any group (pride) under an identity all there is to pride as proof in practice?